Skip to Main Content

 5. Extract data from included studies.
 Use a spreadsheet, or systematic review software, to extract all relevant data from each included study.
 It is recommended that you pilot your data extraction tool, to determine if other fields should be included or existing fields clarified.

-6. Evaluate the risk of bias of included studies.
-Use a Risk of Bias tool (such as the Cochrane RoB Tool) to assess the potential biases of studies in regards to study design and other factors.
+6. (For systematic reviews) Evaluate the risk of bias of included studies.
+Use a quality assessment or risk of bias tool (such as those found in the LATITUDES Network site) to assess the potential biases of studies in regards to study design and other factors.
 You can adapt existing tools to best meet the needs of your review, depending on the types of studies included.

 7. Present results and assess the quality of evidence.
 Clearly present your findings, including detailed methodology (such as search strategies used, selection criteria, etc.) such that your review can be easily updated in the future with new research findings.
 Perform a meta-analysis if the studies allow.
 Provide recommendations for practice and policy-making if sufficient, high quality evidence exists, or future directions for research to fill existing gaps in knowledge or to strengthen the body of evidence.